-- There will be no financial assessment test for small and medium enterprises (SMEs) - Employee(s) will be able to 'cycle on and off' the JSS scheme and DO NOT have to be working the same pattern each month BUT each claim under the JSS must be for a minimum period of seven (7) days - Grants for Employers are payable in arrears, which means that a claim can only be submitted in respect of a pay period under the JSS scheme, ONLY AFTER payment to the employee has been made AND a Real Time Information (RTI) submission has been made to HMRC - HMRC will check claims made by the Employer, with payments withheld or to be paid back where a claim is found to be fraudulent or based on incorrect information - Payments under the JSS scheme should be treated as income of the Employer when calculating taxable profits, however as it takes the form of an additional contribution towards employment costs, there is unlikely to be any additional tax liability for the Employer - Employers should consider their needs in advance as much as possible now e.g. reviewing existing workforce and likely cashflow requirements over the next 3 to 6 months to: - assess how many jobs the JSS scheme may assist to support - consider the value and/or impact of the Job Retention Bonus (JRB) scheme - determine if short time working arrangements would be sustainable for the business
+- Grants for Employers are payable in arrears, which means that a claim can only be submitted in respect of a pay period under the JSS scheme, ONLY AFTER payment to the employee has been made AND a Real Time Information (RTI) submission has been made to HMRC - The reference maximum salary applicable under the JSS Scheme is £3,125.00 per month i.e. 80% of hours NOT worked will be supported by the Government up to 61.67% (£1,541.75) - HMRC will check claims made by the Employer, with payments withheld or to be paid back where a claim is found to be fraudulent or based on incorrect information - Payments under the JSS scheme should be treated as income of the Employer when calculating taxable profits, however as it takes the form of an additional contribution towards employment costs, there is unlikely to be any additional tax liability for the Employer - Employers should consider their needs in advance as much as possible now e.g. reviewing existing workforce and likely cashflow requirements over the next 3 to 6 months to: - assess how many jobs the JSS scheme may assist to support - consider the value and/or impact of the Job Retention Bonus (JRB) scheme - determine if short time working arrangements would be sustainable for the business